- Effective May 1, 2022: The following paid parking changes took place in downtown Bellingham and Fairhaven:

 The changes are intended to provide an opportunity for a better customer experience through improved options and convenience.
 A significant change will be the full conversion from coin-operated meters to electronic pay stations.
 The coin-operated meter was invented in the 1930s; 50 years later, in the 1980s, the first digital parking meters came into use.
 Now, in the third decade of the 21st century, the City of Bellingham continues to use some 1930’s technology.
 Newer technology has the opportunity to increase convenience for customers and simplify operations.
 Consumers’ rapid adjustment to and adoption of the Pay-by-Phone suggest that the community is ready for a change that will move us into more modern services.
 By using newer technology, the City can help provide a positive customer experience where paid parking is a necessity.

-Yes, that is a popular option for many and will be available to pay for parking in Fairhaven.
+Yes, that is a popular option for many and is available to pay for parking in Fairhaven.